J Forrest Conway is a proud Midwesterner, founder of Gymnasium and its Strength & Movement programs. Friends call him Josh.

 Strength & Movement have been life anchors since he started weight lifting and running at 15.
 Team sports gave way to running (first love), cycling, and rowing.
 Glory days accomplishments include:

-He trained hard and competed for 10 years.
-But the high-performance path is a short one and like most athletes, it ended in multiple breakdowns.
+He trained hard and competed for a decade.
+But the high-performance path is a short one and like most athletes, it ended in breakdown.
 After every imaginable form of passive and active therapy failed to fix him, Josh abandoned athletics and shifted to a 12 year study of traditional and modern martial arts, yoga, and tai chi.
 He just wanted to keep active, but he learned how to do something he didn’t know was missing: how to move.

 He emerged moving better, more powerfully, more effortlessly than his athletic or martial self.
 He stopped being plagued by injury or hindered by growing weakness.
-He spent less time “training” and more time enjoying the fruits of his ability.
-He grew so inspired that he ditched his job and dedicated his life to cultivating and sharing what he’d created.
+He spent less time “training” and more time enjoying the ability outside the gym or kwoon.
+He grew so inspired that he ditched his job and dedicated his life to cultivating and sharing what he’s still, passionately creating.
 Gymnasium Strength & Movement is not his business, it’s his path.

 Though Josh’s movement life is now dedicated to coaching, not competing, he’s still managed a couple feats:

 He does pullups with KBs on his feet, pushups with sandbags on his back, and has been an injury-free ninja since 2005.
-He strongly believes that if you need a daily regimen of self-care and a team of massage therapists and clinicians to keep you on your feet, you are probably doing it wrong.
-He’s honored to present another way.
+He strongly believes that with a broad enough horizon, there are only two legitimate types of fitness:

-In addition to being Head Coach at Gymnasium, he conducts workshops and clinics, speaks, writes, works with sport medicine practitioners, and apprentices coaches in his Strength & Movement programs.
+In addition to being Head Coach at Gymnasium, he conducts workshops, speaks, writes, works with sport medicine practitioners, and apprentices coaches in his Strength & Movement programs.

 Jessica grew up in an active family: camping, skiing, and hiking.
 Her father practiced martial arts and while other kids were goofing off, she and her brother were learning to punch and kick through sheetrock in the basement with Dad!